 Before actually starting with the routing algorithm, let’s try to understand what is the router.
 The router is a device used to connect with the internet.
 It is a device that is used to transfer data packets over the computer network.
 The router generally does two things one is data packet forwarding, and the next is routing.

 - In the computer world, any process is described step by step.
 With limited steps is known as an algorithm.

-- The IP address itself is a separate topic. currently, we will stick to the routing algorithms.if you want to learn more regarding IP address then you can find a lot of material online.
+- The IP address itself is a separate topic.
+Currently, we will stick to the routing algorithms.
+If you want to learn more regarding the IP address, then you can find a lot of material online.

-- Routing algorithm: Similarly, the routing algorithm is a step by step process which describes how to transfer data over the network.
+- Routing algorithm: Similarly, the routing algorithm is a step-by-step process that describes how to transfer data over the network.